Local Olympics organisers face uninsured loss from spectator ban-sources

 Reinsurers, which insure the insurers, are likely to face the bulk of any claims as “high-severity exposures are typically reinsured”, Fitch said.
 They may face a bill of $300-400 million due to the spectator ban, mainly from lost hospitality and ticket sales, Fitch estimated.

-Swiss Re (SRENH.S) reiterated on Monday that it has a $250 million exposure to the Olympics.
+Swiss Re reiterated on Monday that it has a $250 million exposure to the Olympics.

+Reporting by Carolyn Cohn in London and Noor Zainab Hussain in Bengaluru; Additional reporting by Alexander Huebner in Munich, Paul Arnold in Zurich and Elaine Lies in Tokyo; Editing by Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.